 - Uniform support for all FSM students.

-- Residential trips support for pupils in year 5 and 6
+- Residential trips support for pupils in year 6

 - Library being developed

 - Termly attendance rewards and incentives